To Shake the Sleeping Self 3/7/2021

 In graduate school at UC Davis, I traveled extensively in the western US and in Europe, particularly in France.

 My wife and I started taking cool trips almost as soon as we met: the Adrenaline Tour (2010), the Grand Tour of Europe (2014), the Food and Music Tour (2015), etc. We began traveling with our son about a year after he was born.
-As of November, 2019 - when he was three years and four months old - he had already been to nine states and France.
+As of October, 2022—at six years old—he has already been to twelve American states, Denmark, Norway, and France.

 Taking a trip isn't just fun, or a recharging of your batteries, or a way to open your mind.
 It's involving yourself in history, art, food, spirituality, nature, commerce, politics.
-Love and dreams.
 Travel is everything.

 Compared to someone who works for the State Department, or veteran travel writers, I'm not even close to widely traveled.